ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/05-casting.md

-sam is UndergraduateStudent; // evaluates to true sam is GradauteStudent; // evaluates to false roo is Kangaroo; // evalutes to true roo is Kangaroo; // evaluates to false
+sam is UndergraduateStudent; // evaluates to true sam is GradauteStudent; // evaluates to false roo is Kangaroo; // evalutes to true roo is Car; // evaluates to false
 ```

 The `is` operator is commonly used to determine if a cast will succeed before peforming it, i.e.: